Skip to content

 2. Clients not using asynchronous workflows have used up the operational limits for the CPF/CNPJ using POST calls.

-Do I still receive transaction webhooks for daily or weekly refreshes?
+Do I still receive webhooks for daily or weekly refreshes?

 What API error will I receive when the limit is reached?

-When the limit is reached you will ll receive a 400 HTTP error (operational_limits_reached), indicating that Belvo could not retrieve information for the link due to the limits being reached.
+When the limit is reached on a synchronous POST request, you receive a 400 HTTP error (operational_limits_reached), indicating that Belvo could not retrieve information for the link due to the limits being reached.

 [